Anton-Shvetsov/OzonStat/README.md

 2. Then, using this app ('ozon_stat_application.py'), select Your csv file (default name: 'orders.csv') and click 'Create plot'.
 3. Done!

-Demo result is available at 'demo_plot.html'
+Demo result is available at 'demo_plot.html' (download and open with browser).